josephschmitt/alexa-libby/README.md

-# Couch Potato Alexa Skill
+# Libby Alexa Skill

-This is a skill built for Amazon's Alexa service that tells you about your Couch Potato queue.
+This is a skill built for Amazon's Alexa service that tells you about your Couch Potato and Sickbeard queue.
 It allows you to ask Alexa the following:

-> Alexa, ask Couch Potato to add The Godfather
+> Alexa, ask Libby to add the movie The Godfather
 >
-> Alexa, ask Couch Potato to add The Godfather released in 1974
+> Alexa, ask Libby to add the movie The Godfather released in 1974
 >
-> Alexa, ask Couch Potato if The Dark Knight is on the list
+> Alexa, ask Libby if the film The Dark Knight is on the list
 >
-> Alexa, ask Couch Potato if Batman 1989 is on the list
+> Alexa, ask Libby if the film Batman 1989 is on the list
+>
+> Alexa, ask Libby to add the show Silicon Valley
+>
+> Alexa, ask Libby if the series Jessica Jones is on the list

 If you're just getting started developing skills for Alexa, I'd recommend reading [Getting Started with the Alexa Skills